 These daily operations ultimately support the District’s efforts to advance its mission of conservation, education and recreation for the pleasure of 4.3 million annual visitors.

 Agreements to provide water to the Blackwell Forest Preserve Maintenance Campus were approved by the city of Warrenville and Forest Preserve District of DuPage County on Jan.
 18, 2016.
 The District has entered into a contract with Knight E/A Inc. to design, permit, and administer construction of the water main.
-The project is currently in the design phase with construction anticipated to begin mid- to late-summer 2016.
-Completion expected by late fall 2016.
+Construction began in June 2017 and is expected to be complete over summer 2018.

 Neither bond proceeds nor property tax dollars will be used to fund the construction of the proposed Fleet Management building.
 Rather, $5,200,750 of the cost will be funded by O’Hare mitigation fees, and $2,510,198 will be funded by investment earnings on landfill environmental funds.